 Do you feel like equity is embedded in the company cultures you work with?

-“What I would say is that today I am working in a wide range of companies in different stages of evolution towards equity.
+Today I am working in a wide range of companies in different stages of evolution towards equity.
 I am still somewhat amazed by just how broad that range is.

 For some, it is front and centre of their thinking.
 Interestingly, in financial services the regulators have been vocal about their push for diversity and inclusion in the firms they regulate.
 And I’m seeing more and more that firms are embracing it and really seeing the benefit of getting it right; they are seeing the better decisions that come from more diverse teams.